 Drinking at home is possible too.
 With their employer’s permission, residents can apply for an alcohol permit which allows them to shop in the country’s only off-licence, The Qatar Distribution Company (QDC).
 To apply for a license, you need a no-objection letter from your sponsor and pay a deposit at QDC, located Southwest of Doha.

-You can only spend 10 per cent of your basic salary on alcohol each month.
+You can only spend 10% of your basic salary on alcohol each month.

-Qatar has a zero-tolerance approach to drink driving and public intoxication is a criminal offense.
+Qatar has a zero-tolerance approach to drink driving and public intoxication is a criminal offence.
 Brewing alcohol in Qatar is also illegal, nor can you bring alcohol out of the airport with you.

 There's an increasing range on offer, but it’s strictly for home use only – it will not be served in any restaurant in Qatar.